 Current use: The site is primarily used as office and staging to support industrial operations.
 Existing mining operations are on site to level the property and provide area back to the Port of Benton for industrial development.
-Further west the Port also has a transload building that is currently being used for tank production to support the wine industry.
+Further west the Port also has a transload building that is currently being used for onion production.